benicio-daniel/SOS_Assignment_3/READMe.md

-# SOS Assuígnment 3 SOMs
+# SOS Assígnment 3 SOMs

 ## general notes
-Please download the requirement.txt to your venv Remeber that it is:
+Please download the requirement.txt to your venv./ Remeber that it is:
 1. Go to your desired folder in zsh
 2. `python3 venv <your venv name>`
 3. `source <your venv name>/bin/activate`
 4. `pip install --upgrade pip`
-5. `pip install -r requirements.txt`
+5. `pip install -r requirements.txt` /
-if you download new packages while working, please type:
+If you download new packages while working, please type:/
-- `python -m pip freeze > requirements.txt` and add it to the comit message that you updated it
+- `python -m pip freeze > requirements.txt`/ and mention it in the comimt message that you updated it

 ## Notes for A
 ### Github Repo SOM Toolbox